alinagarib/alinagarib.github.io/spotify.markdown

 permalink: /spotify/
 ---

-This page is connected to an API endpoint I built and deployed, which connects to my personal Spotify account.
+This page is connected to an API endpoint I built and deployed via AWS Lambda, which connects to my personal Spotify account.
 It keeps track of my current listening and statistics!

 <div id="spotify-profile" class="spotify-profile">
   <p>Loading profile...</p>